-We have audited the financial statements of the business-type activities and the discretely presented component unit of the University, as of and for the year ended June 30, 2021, and the related notes to the financial statements, which collectively comprise the University's basic financial statements.
-We issued our report thereon dated October 29, 2021, which contained unmodified opinions on those financial statements.
-Our report contained a reference to the report of other auditors, an emphasis of matter paragraph regarding the reporting entity, and an other matters paragraph regarding omission of required supplementary information.
+We have audited the financial statements of the business-type activities and the discretely presented component unit of the University as of and for the year ended June 30, 2022 and the related notes to the financial statements, which collectively comprise the University's basic financial statements.
+We issued our report thereon dated October 28, 2022, which contained unmodified opinions on those financial statements.
+Our report contained a reference to the report of other auditors and "Emphasis of Matter" paragraphs regarding the reporting entity and a change in accounting principles.
 Our audit was conducted for the purpose of forming opinions on the financial statements that collectively comprise the basic financial statements.
 The accompanying schedule of expenditures of federal awards is presented for purposes of additional analysis as required by the Uniform Guidance and is not a required part of the basic financial statements.
 Such information is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the basic financial statements.
-The information has been subjected to the auditing procedures applied in the audit of the financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the basic financial statements or to the basic financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
+The information has been subjected to the auditing procedures applied in the audit of the financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the basic financial statements or to the basic financial statements themselves, and other additional procedures in accordance with GAAS.
 In our opinion, the schedule of expenditures of federal awards is fairly stated in all material respects in relation to the basic financial statements as a whole.